MarsUniversity/ECE382/source/lessons/lsn24-25/index.md

 1. When an interrupt occurs, what are the 7 steps that occur?
 1. When an interrupt is completed, what are the 2 things that occur?
 1. What are the C commands to enable or disable all interrupts?
-1. Write a code snippet to handle the port 1 interrupt flag?
+1. Write a code snippet to handle the port 1 pin 3 push button interrupt ... just write the ISR and `#pragma`

 ## Resources